 At the time, I was a sophomore majoring in English and really had no clue what I wanted to do in life.
 Then my friend Gabby, who was in my “Intro to Mass Communications” class taught by Valerie Greenberg, asked if I wanted to write for the student newspaper.
 I shrugged.
 Sure.
 I had never even considered journalism before.
 But it sounded kinda interesting.

 The Logos was a small paper published every few weeks.
 Its office was the size of a dorm room.
 It was cluttered with paper and filing cabinets, old wooden chairs, and heavy metal desks with tiny Macs.
-Alex Garcia, the Logos editor, was in dire need of writers and took me under his desperate wing.
+Alex Garcia, the Logos editor, was in dire need of student journalists and took me under his desperate wing.

 I can’t remember who came up with the story idea to write about Incarnate Word’s cafeteria prices.
 “I think somebody on the staff — and I can’t remember who it was — went to summer school on another campus,” said Alex, who kept in touch with me over the years.
 The price of food at that school was way cheaper, Alex said.
 Somehow we came up with the idea to compare Incarnate Word’s cafeteria prices to other schools.